It is a visual abnormality known to deviate the eyeball to the nasal region.

 However, depending on the type of esotropia, corrective lenses or other corrective methods may be used while the individual is old enough to undergo surgery, such as:

-- Bifocal lenses: they are responsible for correcting the visual impairment suffered by the child or patient.
+- Bifocal lenses: are responsible for correcting the visual impairment suffered by the child or patient.